Oscar-Lopez-f23/Encapsulation-Presentation/README.md

  				complex modules.")

 - Misc:
-	- web apps vs mobile/desktop: explain how state management in web apps is not as demanding in web apps compared to mobile/desktop
+	- web apps vs mobile/desktop: explain how state management in web apps is not as demanding compared to mobile/desktop

 - IRL examples:
 	- SRP